2018 Monadnock Farm Tour

 - Green markers - FARMS - Push the icon to see what's going on!

 - Purple markers - FARM STAYS

 Cost for the Monadnock Farm Tour is $5/individual or $10/car.
-Buttons can be purchased at farms during Farm Tour hours only.
+Buttons can be purchased at farms during Farm Tour hours only and will get you into all farms on tour.
 All proceeds go to pay for next year’s Monadnock Farm Tour.